wirginiaromanowska/Notes_On_Things/README.md

 ```
 10. Random notes:
 - Ocean tools usee fft (fast fourier transforms) and points - points can be scattered on any surface and they can have orientation - ocean doesn;t have to be flat
+20. Flip Tank - can use sucktion force on colliders to make them look like water is falling of them